renuka-fernando/diabetes_data_warehouse/README.md

 FROM `diabetes_dwh_staging`.`dirty_patient_gender`;
 ```

-There were 7 dirty records and cleaned with selecting most frequent and latest data.
+There were 7 dirty records with 3 patients and cleaned with selecting most frequent and latest data.
 ```sql
 UPDATE `diabetes_dwh_staging`.`dataset`
 SET `gender` = 'Male'